Role of Legal Metrology in Food Industry

 • Weights and measures play an intricate role in food products as well.
 Therefore, the provisions, rules, and regulations of legal metrology apply to food products as well.

-• The Legal Metrology (Packaged Commodities) Rules, 2011 were established for the regulation of pre-packaged commodities in India.
+• The Legal Metrology (Packaged Commodities) Rules, 2011, were established to regulate pre-packaged commodities in India.

-• In the above-mentioned rules every manufacturer, packer, or importer is prescribed mandatory to comply with mandatory labeling requirements such as net quantity, date and year of manufacture, place of origin, Maximum retail price, name, and address of the manufacturer, or packer, etc.
+• Under the rules mentioned above, every manufacturer, packer, or importer is required to comply with mandatory labelling requirements such as net quantity, date and Year of manufacture, place of origin, Maximum retail price, Name and Address of the manufacturer or packer, etc.

-• Thus with an aim to ease business operations and smooth conduct of trade and commerce, certain amendments were made in the year 2017 resulting in harmonizing the package labeling provisions of legal metrology with the Food Safety & Standard Regulations (FSSR), 2017 with respect to food products in the country.
+• Thus, in 2017, certain amendments were made to ease business operations and ensure the smooth conduct of trade and commerce, resulting in harmonizing the package labelling provisions of legal metrology with the Food Safety & Standard Regulations (FSSR), 2017, concerning food products in the country.

 Essential Provisions of Package Labelling Rules for Food Products

-The provisions and rules under legal metrology with respect to labeling food products can be discussed as given below
+The provisions and rules under legal metrology for labelling food products can be discussed as given below.

 • Name of the manufacturer or packer